Sam-Zilli/video-audio-downloader/README.md

 # YouTube Audio Downloader

+## Tips:
+Give it the url to a youtube playlist to download them all!

+## Description

 This is a simple Bash script that uses `yt-dlp` to download the best audio quality from a list of YouTube URLs and convert it into MP3 format using `ffmpeg`.

 ## Requirements